o01qw/Liar-s-Bar-Markov-Bayes-engine/README.md

    Their data show that bluff frequency is not constant; it depends on context and perceived plausibility.

-   In this basic version, we approximate that with a simple **piecewise prior**
+   In this basic version, I approximate that with a simple **piecewise prior**
    $p_b(p_f)$ mapping feasibility $p_f$ → bluff rate.
    In more advanced work (outside this file), you can fit a **logistic regression** from their `final_data_supplementary.sav` dataset and plug it in as a learned prior.

 3. **Bayesian decision layer + EV rule.**

-   We combine card-feasibility and bluff prior via a simple Bayesian-style calculation to produce
+   I combine card-feasibility and bluff prior via a simple Bayesian-style calculation to produce

    $$